-I hope this pudding recipe made with coconut milk will please those of you who are dairy free.
+I hope this pudding recipe made with coconut milk will please those of you who are dairy-free.
 I’ve had a number of requests for an alternative in recent months.
 In addition, you will be delighted to know that this coconut milk pudding recipe seems easier to thicken.
 It’s also a great option for those who love pudding but have trouble sourcing grassfed, fresh from the farm milk which is the only dairy milk we use in our home – ever.
-This articles explains why organic, UHT milk is not a healthy choice even in a pinch).
+This article explains why organic, UHT milk is not a healthy choice even in a pinch).

 I hope you enjoy it!

 Recipe for chocolate coconut milk pudding that is as much of a comfort food as pudding made with dairy milk.

 - 1 can whole coconut milk preferably organic